Fiction

 Lil said, “I didn’t want you to know you had options.”

-After that, the gossipy explanations would intersperse other discussions for a long time about how she and he came to be together, from his chasing the volley ball to calling from a pay phone.
-He slid his hand up her back under her top and spread his fingers out halfway around her ribs on one side.
+Thus began the comments that, overtime, filled Miricle in on their watching him chase the volley ball, etc. He slid his hand up her back under her top and, on top of her bra strap, spread his fingers out halfway around her ribs on one side.
 She sank all the deeper into the hug.

-The next week they were in the semi-dark, alone under a raised deck in someone’s backyard, shadows of friends could be seen in the darkness on the lawn beyond them, when he said, “I walked here.”
+The next week they were in the semi-dark, alone standing with their arms around each other under a raised deck in someone’s backyard where shadows of friends could be seen in the darkness on the lawn beyond them, when he said, “In Ohio right now, this would be wet with dew.
+Instead, I’m in this desert with my arms around you.”
+It had rhyme and meter.
+Another lyric, she wondered as she kissed him in the middle of his chest and then laid her head back down on him.

-“Last week, when I had my hands on your back under your blouse, it was like opening a parenthesis that I would spend the week thinking about how to fill the space between to close.”
+“Last week, when I had my hands on your back, it was like opening a parenthesis that I would spend the week wondering how to fill the space between to close.”

 She said, “I don’t know what that means.”

 Spending so much time trying to turn feelings into lyrics made him loquacious in ways he would not otherwise have been.
-When there was fodder for putting immediate experience into lyrics, that vocabulary was on his tongue for so many hours each day that it was just there as he said, “It means that yesterday and last night I was able to write lyrics that belonged inside those parentheses.
+When there was fodder for putting immediate experience into lyrics, that vocabulary was on his tongue for so many hours each day that it was just there as he said, “It means that yesterday and last night, I was able to write lyrics that belonged inside those parentheses.
 But this morning I could not.
-I could not think about anything but coming to see you.
-I had to start walking toward you not knowing, never expecting, you were going to have nothing on under your top, or that you were going to pull it off and throw it on the ground and then help pull off mine and wrap your arms around me.”
+I could not think about anything but the fact that I was going to see you today.
+I had to be on my way.
+I could not do anything today but be on my way to you.
+So, I started walking, never dreaming you were going to have nothing on under your top, or that you were going to pull it off and throw it on the ground and then help pull off mine and wrap your arms around me.”

 “How long did it take?”